frux-c/frux-c/README.md

 I'm also proficient in Java and C++, and I have experience with a variety of other technologies and tools.
 Some of my notable skills include:

-- Python: NumPy, Pandas, Django, Flask, OpenCV,
+- Python: NumPy, Pandas, Django, Flask, OpenCV
 - Java: Spring, Hibernate
 - C++: STL, Boost
 - Node : React, NextJS